“That’s why her hair is so big…it’s full of secrets!” – Damian, Mean Girls

 SHAMPOO-ING: Don’t.
 Okay, do..but not too much.
 Shampooing is the process of stripping hair of its natural oils.
 I know, I know, no one wants oily hair…but here’s the thing: we’ve been shampooing so often and for so long that our hair now OVER-produces oil to compensate us stripping it away every day.
 Give your hair a break and start limiting shampoo sessions.
 First go several hours longer than you would normally go and gradually extend to a day or two.
 In between shampoos, dry shampoo is fine but don’t over-apply and end up with ghost hair.
 Oh and for those wondering, I’ve worked my way up to 4 days (yes, i still shower) and for me, that’s the max.

-PRODUCTS: As far as shampoo and conditioner are concerned, I shop at Wal-Mart!
+PRODUCTS: As far as shampoo and conditioner are concerned, I just shop at Target!
 BUT I do make sure that I am buying ‘Sulfate Free’ products and trust me when I say that they’ll make the difference!
 Sulfates are harsh on our delicate strands and especially if you HAVE to shampoo every day, I highly suggest you go sulfate free.

 BRUSHING: Again, DON’T. Instead?
 Comb it.
 (Wide-tooth only) Yes, it takes a bit longer and might not feel as good right before you fall asleep but brushes are another hidden hair-enemy ripping at your tresses, encouraging weakness and split ends.
 Fun fact: I haven’t brushed my hair in several YEARS.

 BLOW-DRYING: Time consuming and awful for your hair…BUT I have good news!
 I swear by Kenra’s Blow Dry Spray.
 It decreases blow-dry time by at least half, protects from heat, and after you use it you smell like you stepped off a tropical island holding a piña colada (win, Win, WIN)